arnesson/cordova-plugin-firebase/README.md

 - `IOS_FCM_ENABLED` - allows to completely disable push notifications functionality of the plugin (not just the automatic initialization that is covered by `FIREBASE_FCM_AUTOINIT_ENABLED` variable).
   - Defaults to `true`, if not specified; i.e. FCM is enabled by default.
   - This can be handy if you are using this plugin for e.g. Crashlytics and handle push notifications using another plugin.
 Use `--variable IOS_FCM_ENABLED=false` in this case.
+- `IOS_ON_DEVICE_CONVERSION_ANALYTICS` - whether to include the On-Device Conversion component of the Firebase SDK.
+  - Defaults to `false` if not specified.
+  - If `true`, the component will be included and [initiateOnDeviceConversionMeasurement](#initiateondeviceconversionmeasurement) can be called at run-time to enable it.

 ## Supported Cordova Versions
 - cordova: `>= 10`